Academy Award winner Geena Davis is one of Hollywood’s most respected actors, appearing in several roles that became cultural landmarks.

 Davis was appointed Special Envoy for Women and Girls in ICT for the UN’s International Telecommunication Union (ITU).
 Davis is also an official partner of UN Women, working toward their goal of promoting gender equality and empowering women worldwide.

-Geena Davis and festival co-founder Trevor Drinkwater founded the Bentonville Film Festival in 2015 to champion women and minorities in media.
+Geena Davis and festival co-founder Trevor Drinkwater founded the Bentonville Film Festival in 2015 to champion women in media.
 BFF’s mission is to encourage content creation in film and other forms of media that reflects the diverse — and half female — world we live in.
-BFF proactively supports content creation by minorities and women with a platform to showcase their work and, with the help of our partners, is the only film competition in the world to guarantee theatrical, television, digital and retail home entertainment distribution for its winners.
-The Festival takes place in early May in Bentonville, Arkansas and is research-based and commercially driven.
+BFF proactively supports content creation by women and diverse voices with a platform to showcase their work and, with the help of our partners, is the only film competition in the world to guarantee theatrical, television, digital and retail home entertainment distribution for its winners.
+The Festival takes place in early May in Bentonville, Arkansas and is research based and commercially driven.

 Most recently, Davis starred in 20th Century Fox’s The Exorcist; a serialized psychological thriller based on the 1971 book of the same name, Marjorie Prime, based on the Award-Winning Play and Dear Angelica, one of the first VR narrative films from Occulus.

 Davis holds honorary degrees from Boston University, Bates College and New England College.

 "We had an amazing time with Geena.
 Her talk was brilliant, and she was the most generous and lovely guest.
 It was very special for many of our other speakers to meet her, and she was unfailingly gracious and warm.
 It was such a treat for us to have her here.
 Thanks for your help in making this happen, and please convey our thanks to your team."- Sydney Opera House